QuantFILab/pmarupanthorn/content/event/tuAI/index.md

   country: Thailand

-summary: Developing divestment strategies is essential for carbon reduction.
+summary: Lecturer on AI tools that enhance productivity for researchers

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.